siongui/userpages/content/articles/2017/02/17/go-parse-facebook-post-via-goquery%en.rst

 It's embedded as a comment and used by JavaScript_.
 The following code can extract *{{POST_HTML}}*:

-.. show_github_file:: siongui go-facebook-post-parser blogcode/fb.go
+.. show_github_file:: siongui userpages content/code/go/scrape-facebook-post/fb.go

 We can use goquery_ Find_ function with `CSS selector`_
 **div.hidden_elem > code**.
 There will be two elements match the above selector,